PredictiveEcology/Require/README.md

 ```
 ## Timings

 `Require` has been optimized for speed.
-While `pak` is fast, in many cases `Require` is much faster.
+While `pak` is fast, in many cases `Require` is faster.
 Below, in cases where all packages are already installed, `Require` is 3x faster.
 ```r
 # First time run, before cache exists
 > system.time(pak::pkg_install(c("data.table", "dplyr", "lme4")))